Electric power transmission

-System
+Systems

 A diagram of an electric power system.
 The transmission system is in blue.

 Most North American transmission lines are high-voltage three-phase AC, although single phase AC is sometimes used in railway electrification systems.
 DC technology is used for greater efficiency over longer distances, typically hundreds of miles.
 High-voltage direct current (HVDC) technology is also used in submarine power cables (typically longer than 30 miles (50 km)), and in the interchange of power between grids that are not mutually synchronized.
 HVDC links stabilize power distribution networks where sudden new loads, or blackouts, in one part of a network might otherwise result in synchronization problems and cascading failures.

 Electricity is transmitted at high voltages to reduce the energy loss due to resistance that occurs over long distances.
 Power is usually transmitted through overhead power lines.
 Underground power transmission has a significantly higher installation cost and greater operational limitations, but lowers maintenance costs.
-Underground transmission is more common in urban areas or environmentally sensitive locations.
+Underground transmission is more common in urban areas or visually sensitive locations.

 Electrical energy must typically be generated at the same rate at which it is consumed.
 A sophisticated control system is required to ensure that power generation closely matches demand.
 If demand exceeds supply, the imbalance can cause generation plant(s) and transmission equipment to automatically disconnect or shut down to prevent damage.
 In the worst case, this may lead to a cascading series of shutdowns and a major regional blackout.

 The US Northeast faced blackouts in 1965, 1977, 2003, and major blackouts in other US regions in 1996 and 2011.
 Electric transmission networks are interconnected into regional, national, and even continent-wide networks to reduce the risk of such a failure by providing multiple redundant, alternative routes for power to flow should such shutdowns occur.
 Transmission companies determine the maximum reliable capacity of each line (ordinarily less than its physical or thermal limit) to ensure that spare capacity is available in the event of a failure in another part of the network.